February 27, 2018

 - If you plan to include both members first names, list the woman’s name first.
 So if you want to make sure to include first names it would look like Mrs. Amy and Mr. James Jones.
 The traditional reason for this is that a man should never be separated from his last name.
 A more modern approach is to drop the formal titles, so it could just simply read Amy and James Jones.
 This is more of a semi-formal or casual approach.

-- Listing children – Children’s names are listed underneath the parents names.
+- Listing children – List children’s names underneath the parents names.
 So for example it might say Mr. and Mrs. Jones on the first line and then Becky Jones on the second line.
 If there are a lot of children or a big family all residing at the same address, you can address the invitation to “The Jones Family”.

-- Invitations to unmarried couples – The woman’s name is always listed first.
+- Invitations to unmarried couples – Always list the woman’s name first.
 For example Ms. Janet Randall and Mr. Joseph Hall.

 - Familiar titles – You can use familiar titles instead of formal titles if you prefer.
 Example: Aunt Donna, Uncle Larry.
 This might be best in an inner envelope.

 For formal invitations it’s a good idea to consider inner and outer envelopes.
 For outer envelopes you have the main address and invitee information.
 And on the inner envelope you would list everyone’s individual names who are invited.
 So for example you might have “The Jones Family” on the outside envelope, and then “Amy Jones, James Jones, Becky Jones” all listed on the inner envelope.
-This also helps take away any miscommunication about who exactly is invited.
+This eliminates any miscommunication about who exactly is invited.

 The template shared in this post is for personal use only and cannot be redistributed for commercial use.